Paolo Ardoino

-Paolo Ardoino (born 1984) is an Italian-Salvadoran billionaire businessman and computer scientist who has served as the chief executive officer (CEO) of Tether since December 2023.
-He also serves as the chief technology officer (CTO) of Bitfinex.
+Paolo Ardoino (born 22 October 1984) is an Italian billionaire businessman and computer scientist who has served as the chief executive officer (CEO) of Tether since December 2023.
+He also serves as chief technology officer (CTO) of Bitfinex.

+He previously served as CTO of Tether from 2017 to 2023, during which time he was involved in the development of the company's technical infrastructure.
+He has also been associated with initiatives related to cryptocurrency adoption and financial technology, including projects in Europe and Latin America.

+According to Forbes, Ardoino is the 55th-richest person in the world, with a net worth estimated at $38 billion as of July 2026.

 Early life and education

-Ardoino was born in 1984 in Cisano sul Neva, Italy.
+Ardoino was born in 1984 in Cisano sul Neva, Savona, Italy.
 He began coding at the age of eight.
 He obtained a bachelor's degree in computer science from the University of Genoa.

 Career

+Early career

 After completing his education, Ardoino joined the University of Genoa as researcher, where he worked on research projects involving cybersecurity and cryptography for military applications.
 He left the University of Genoa in 2011.
+In 2011, Ardoino worked at a hedge fund, where he developed and calibrated trading algorithms.

-Ardoino moved to London in 2013, where he founded Fincluster, a technology startup that built cloud-based financial service applications for fund managers and institutions across London, Milan, and Lugano.
+In 2013, Ardoino moved to London, where he founded Fincluster, a technology startup that built cloud-based financial service applications for fund managers and institutions across London, Milan, and Lugano.